-Based on the film starring Will Ferrell, this is the story of a young orphan who as a child, crawls into Santa’s sack and is taken back to the North Pole.
-Santa raises him as an elf, until one day he sets off to New York City in search of his real dad.
-With script by Bob Martin and Thomas Meehan, and a score by Matthew Sklar and Chad Beguelin, it’s a family favourite.
-Did you know that students from Perform Australia are performing ‘Elf The Musical Jr’ this December?
+Based on the film starring Will Ferrell, this is the story of a young orphan, who as a child, crawls into Santa's sack and is taken back to the North Pole.
+Santa raises him as an elf, until one day the orphan sets off to New York City in search of his real dad.
+With script by Bob Martin and Thomas Meehan, and a score by Matthew Sklar, it's a family favourite.

 Songs include: Sparklejollytwinklejingley, I’ll Believe In You, World’s Greatest Dad